-- Have experienced chronic or long-term homelessness and have one or more severe and persistent disabling conditions. - Are returning to shelter after a recent shelter stay (e.g., within last 90 days). - Have readily apparent, significant housing barriers and/or no prior independent housing experience. - Are headed by a youth age 18-24 (screening to occur per youth system policies and procedures). - (Include a Veteran (screening to occur per Veteran system policies and procedures). - Include someone who is pregnant (screening to occur per pregnant women system policies and procedures). - Have recently left an unsafe housing situation and are at-risk of returning. - Have other severe service needs, as determined by program or system management.
+- Have experienced chronic or long-term homelessness and have one or more severe and persistent disabling conditions. - Are returning to shelter after a recent shelter stay (e.g., within last 90 days). - Have readily apparent, significant housing barriers and/or no prior independent housing experience. - Are headed by a youth age 18-24 (screening to occur per youth system policies and procedures). - ( Include a Veteran (screening to occur per Veteran system policies and procedures). - Include someone who is pregnant (screening to occur per pregnant women system policies and procedures). - Have recently left an unsafe housing situation and are at-risk of returning. - Have other severe service needs, as determined by program or system management, including survivors of domestic violence, dating violence, sexual assault, or stalking.